 5. Leave the Dog At Home, In the Car, or Somewhere Else

-You might love your dog, but that beloved pet can do a lot of damage to an ancient site very quickly.
-Though service dogs are usually an exception, most dogs, including purse dogs, are unwelcome because of the possibility of scratching or leaving pet waste behind.
-Even if your pet wants to roll around in the dirt, they could dig the one spot with an undiscovered ancient artifact underneath it.
+You might love your dog, but that beloved pet can quickly damage an ancient site.
+Though service dogs are usually an exception, most dogs, including purse dogs, are unwelcome because they might scratch or leave pet waste behind.
+Even if your pet wants to roll around in the dirt, it could dig the one spot with an undiscovered ancient artifact underneath it.

 6. If the Dog Shouldn’t Dig, Then Neither Should You